 Despite what happened, Delmar was still thankful that President Rodrigo Duterte is not yet the one sitting at that time.
 He said, “Swerte pa ‘ko kasi hindi pa si Duterte ‘yang nakaupo.
 Eh kung si Duterte, wala na!
 Finish na!”
 Ironically, the suspect was abducted in Cubao, a commercial district in Quezon City where Duterte’s rival, 2016 presidential candidate Mar Roxas, lives.

 Do you want to know the case that brought the controversial war on drugs on its demeanist point?
 Check out the Abduction and Killing of Jee Ick-Joo episodes of PH Murder Stories.

 3. "Advance akong mag-isip!"

 Albert Mangapit, a 25-year-old call center agent, was caught in an undercover operation against illegal drugs in a parking area of a commercial establishment in Antipolo City.
 While his pay is enough for him to get by, the suspect expounded his pure intention in the illegal narcotics business with co-workers and students to collect funds as he was a "forward-thinker."

-The police recovered the marked money used in the transaction as well as the marijuana tops which is more expensive than dried cannabis leaves and more sellable due to its smooth effect, according to Antipolo Police Anti-Illegal Drugs Unit.
+The police recovered the marked money used in the transaction as well as the marijuana tops, which are more expensive than dried cannabis leaves and more sellable due to their smooth effect, according to Antipolo Police Anti-Illegal Drugs Unit.

 4. "Uulit-ulitin ko pa ba?"